etec-sebrae/app-etec-sebrae/seetec_app/README.md

-# seetec_app
+# seetec_projeto

-A new Flutter application.
+A new Flutter project.

 ## Getting Started